pratikkhose1122/android-music-player/README.md

 **Jamendo Public API**
 Used to fetch real music metadata and audio streams.

+> Minimum Android SDK: 24+

+This architecture allows maximum code sharing and easier future expansion to iOS.

 ## Running the App

 1. Open the project in Android Studio.